 - Director of Research, Simches Center of Excellence in Child and Adolescent Psychiatry

-- Hall-Mercer Chair in Psychiatry
+- Hall-Mercer Endowed Chair in Child and Adolescent Psychiatry

 - Director, The PediMIND Program at McLean Hospital

 Harvard Medical School Title: